 Once all the ingredients are well distributed through the rice, divide it into portions.
 I made 2 rice burgers so I divided the rice into 4.

-Use a large round cookie cutter (or something similar) to shape the rice into discs.
+A large round cookie cutter (or something similar) shapes the rice into discs.
 (I used a 9cm approx 3.5 inches egg ring like this to shape mine.)
 Place the cookie cutter/egg ring on a flat surface and press the rice into the mold.
-You should press the rice firmly enough that it holds together, but not so hard that you crush the rice.
+You should press the rice firmly enough to hold it together but not so hard as you crush it.

 Once the ingredients are combined, place your thinly sliced beef in the bowl and mix thoroughly until evenly coated.